Saurabh-MLOps/Data-Science-Projects/README.md

 In this Project we scrape Wikipedia pages to create a dataset on Disney movies.

-We cover a wide range of Python & data science topics in this video.
+We cover a wide range of Python & data science topics in this Project.
 They include:
 - Web scraping with BeautifulSoup
 - Cleaning data
 - Testing code with Pytest